 Research shows that in most cases you can save by opting to spend in the local currency.
 For example, choosing euros in Spain or dollars in the US.

-When you choose to pay in the currency of the country you’re visiting, the exchange rate will be set by Visa or Mastercard.
+When you choose to pay in the currency or region of the country you’re visiting, the exchange rate will be set by Visa or Mastercard.
 Your bank may also charge a fee to carry out the transaction.

 Some retailers overseas might automatically assume you want to pay in GBP unless you say otherwise, so always double check the amount before paying.